sweattep/ancient_quotes/README.md

 >It is easy to hate and it is difficult to love.
 This is how the whole scheme of things works.
 All good things are difficult to achieve; and bad things are very easy to get.

+>In all thy works let the true word go before thee, and steady counsel before every action.

 >The superior man understands what is right; the inferior man understands what will sell

 >The virtuous man is driven by responsibility, the non-virtuous man is driven by profit